open-feature/java-sdk-contrib/providers/flagd/README.md

 >
 > Users do not need to make any code changes.
 The SDK handles selector normalization automatically.

-**Backward compatibility:**
-- Both header and request body approaches work with current flagd versions
-- Older flagd versions that only support request body selectors are still supported
-- Future flagd versions may remove request body selector support, but the SDK will continue to work using headers

 For more details on selector normalization, see the [flagd selector normalization issue](https://github.com/open-feature/flagd/issues/1814).

 #### Sync-metadata